DrN3MESiS/NewGoogleCPP/README.md

-# New Google Algo for finding words in C++
+# New Google Algo for finding words in .NET
-Google Algorithm for searching words in C++
+Google Algorithm for searching words in .NET

 Alan Maldonado
 Andree Marco